I have been using essential oils and aromatherapy to improve my health, immunity, and emotional well-being for years.

 When using essential oils for topical use, a carrier oil should always be used to dilute the essential oil before skin contact.
 For children or adults with sensitive skin, only one drop of essential oil should be used with one tablespoon of carrier oil.
 Adults who do not have sensitive skin can usually use up to five drops of essential oil per one tablespoon of carrier oil.

 The quality of the essential oil that you use is extremely important when applying oils topically.
-You want to be sure that the brand of essential oil you are using has strict quality standards and tests their oils for purity.
-I recommend Plant Therapy, Doterra and Rocky Mountain Oils because of their strict quality standards and third-party testing performed on their oils to make sure they are free of pesticides and other unwanted chemicals.
+You want to be sure that the brand of essential oil you are using has strict quality standards and tests its oils for purity.
+I recommend Plant Therapy, Doterra, and Rocky Mountain Oils because of their strict quality standards and third-party testing performed on their oils to make sure they are free of pesticides and other unwanted chemicals.

 When using essential oils topically for the first time, always be sure to "test" the diluted oil first on a small patch of skin to see if you experience any burning or other unpleasant side effects.
 This is especially important for those with sensitive skin.
 If diluted properly, essential oils are a great way to treat acne-prone skin, help ease muscle or joint pain, treat digestive issues, and help with respiratory discomfort.